-The resurrected dead -- including the Jews who rejected Jesus without realizing who He really was -- have the books of the Bible opened to them, at long last.
-Some time after that, the Book of Life is opened, and a search is made for the names of these people.
-If they lived their lives in the resurrection according to the things written in the books, there's every reason to believe their names will be found in the Book of Life.
+The resurrected dead -- including the Jews who rejected Jesus without realizing who He really was – finally have the books of the Bible opened to them.
+Sometime after that, the Book of Life is opened, and a search is made for the names of these people.
+If they lived their lives in the resurrection according to the things written in the books, there is every reason to believe their names will be found in the Book of Life.
 There is real hope for the BILLIONS of people who lived and died without ever hearing about God, Jesus, salvation, or living forever as children of God.
 That includes your friends and family members who may have died but who were not at all religious during their lifetimes.
-There's hope for them in the second resurrection.
-Isn't that wonderful?
+There is hope for them in the second resurrection, which is wonderful!

 Most people will be in the SECOND resurrection.
 Those relatively few people God has called into the faith in this life, today, are often called the Body of Christ, but are also referred to in the Bible as firstfruits.

 "He [God] chose to give us birth through the word of truth, that we might be a kind of firstfruits of all he created" (James 1:18).

 As a whole, humans are cut off from God.
-Why?
-Isaiah answers that it is our SINS that cut us off from our Creator (Isaiah 59:1-3).
+Why are they cut off?
+Isaiah answers that we have been separated from our Creator due to our sins (Isaiah 59:1-3).

 A growing number of people are becoming aware that this is the pattern in the world throughout history.
 The world loves to sin -- sometimes in the supposed name of God!
-God sees the rejection, and like a gentleman, He doesn't poke His nose in where He is not welcome.
-He leaves people pretty much alone to go their own way, make their own decisions and mistakes, and reap the rewards for their incredible misbehavior and disobedience.
+God sees the rejection, and like a gentleman, He does not poke His nose in where He is not welcome.
+He leaves people alone to go their own way, make their own decisions and mistakes, and reap the rewards for their incredible misbehavior and disobedience.

-However, God has reserved the right to raise up a body of firstfruits and call whoever He wishes into it, while the rest of humankind remains temporarily blinded.
+However, God has reserved the right to raise up a body of firstfruits and call whomever He wishes into it, while the rest of humankind remains temporarily blinded.

 What is the Plan for Man?